 How to experience it: Visit the Wonambi Fossil Centre to see what animals roamed the plains of Naracoorte 200,000 years ago.
 The World Heritage Tour will take you through the working fossil digs where you can chat to the palaeontologists at work in the lab.

-It’s not just the shifting sand dunes, tropical rainforests and spectacular wildlife that are special on K’gari, the world’s largest sand island.
+It’s not just the shifting sand dunes, tropical rainforests and spectacular wildlife that are special on the world's largest sand island, K’gari (formerly Fraser Island).
 Kingfisher Bay Resort was one of the first eco-friendly resorts in Australia and has won many awards for its sustainability initiatives.
 Float in the blue waters of Lake McKenzie, walk through the Valley of the Giants and 4WD on the beach while exploring this incredibly unique island.

 How to experience it: The six-to-eight-day Fraser Island Great Walk will take you to all the best places, but you don’t have to do it all – stay at Kingfisher Bay Resort and step out on a different walk each day.

 Where: Around 50 national parks and reserves between Newcastle in New South Wales, and Brisbane in Queensland.

 This collection of verdant rainforests is among the only places on the planet that remain relatively unchanged since the dinosaurs roamed.
 It’s the largest swathe of sub-tropical rainforest in the world, and contains almost all the world’s Antarctic beech cool rainforest.

 How to experience it: Immerse yourself in the rainforest at O’Reilly’s Rainforest Retreat in Lamington National Park, a two-hour drive south of Brisbane.
 The mountain-top retreat offers a range of guided walks and activities, from flying fox adventures and Segway safaris to glow worm tours and wildlife encounters.